DPhil in Mathematics

 The Bodleian Libraries is the largest library system in the UK.
 It includes the main Bodleian Library and libraries across Oxford, including major research libraries and faculty, department and institute libraries.
 Together, the Libraries hold more than 13 million printed items, provide access to e-journals, and contain outstanding special collections including rare books and manuscripts, classical papyri, maps, music, art and printed ephemera.

-The Mathematical Institute's home is the purpose-built Andrew Wiles Building, opened in 2013.
+The Mathematical Institute's home is the purpose-built Andrew Wiles Building.
 This provides ample teaching facilities for lectures, classes and seminars.
 Each research student is allocated an office in the Andrew Wiles Building that they will share with three or four other students: each student has their own desk, with a computer.

 The Mathematical Institute provides IT support, and students can use the department's Whitehead Library, with an extensive range of books and journals.